Home/News/News/11 Reasons to pursue a fully Digital Deposit Return Scheme

 An opportunity to educate the public on recycling and create the right habits: through a well-designed consumer-facing mobile app that follows the principles of habit-forming products, there is an opportunity to significantly increase the compliance by the general population on the recycling front.
 A digital DRS would be a great ‘external trigger’ to get consumers to adopt such an app.
 Furthermore, inside the app instructions on how to recycle can be offered.

 No lost value on kerbside: in countries such as the UK and the Republic of Ireland, recycling kerbside collection is funded by high-value material streams.
 If users are forced to take their empties to central collection points, valuable material streams will be diverted from kerbside, making the system financially less viable.

 No lost retail space and lower (or no) cost of operation for retailers.
 Reverse Vending Machines are fiercely opposed by retailers, as this generates additional costs and flows of materials, causing health and safety concerns.
 With an in-home Digital Deposit Return Scheme, we can reduce this impact significantly.

 Implementation of DRS and Extended Producer Responsibility (EPR) as one policy: if the manufacturers fund the costs of a digital DRS, this could be used to also implement EPR.
-We will publish a blog post on our views on EPR shortly.
+You can read more about our views of the latest EPR regulations here.

 Enhanced digitalisation and reporting: with a completely digital system, reporting and assigning costs to the rightful packaging owner is straightforward.
 Local councils, compliance agencies, brands and all of the other actors involved would have a reliable source of data.